 Invasions and natural calamities led to the devastation of most of the glamorous emblems of Human Heritage in Bhaktapur.
 Yet, the Historical city has plenty to be the pride of her superb artifacts and subtle culture vividly depicted through the monumental remnants.

-- Old city of UNESCO heritage site.
+- The old city of UNESCO heritage site.

 - The best preserved ancient tour